 If you are travelling to Bhutan on a walking holiday or cultural tour, you can even visit in the winter months.
 In fact, as long as you avoid the monsoon months in the summer, there will always be something exciting to see and do.

-Which festivals should I visit?
+Which festivals should I see?

-Dancers at Paro Festival
+Dancers at the Paro Tsechu

 Festivals in Bhutan perfectly encapsulate the exotic, other worldly culture, serving as both a sacred and social celebration.
 Thimphu Tsechu in the autumn and Paro in the spring are the most popular festivals due to their grand scale.
 Both are of great religious significance, celebrated through music and vibrant masked dances.
 If you prefer smaller crowds, there are many small local festivals that offer a real insight into the Bhutanese 'at play'.
 The Black-necked Crane Festival, celebrating the arrival of this endangered bird through song, dance and theatrical performance, is another great spectacle.
+All departures of our Definitive Cultural Tour and Gentle Walking Holiday Bhutan are timed to include a festival visit.

 What’s the accommodation like in Bhutan?

-On our cultural tours or gentle walking holidays in Bhutan you’ll be staying in good standard tourist hotels with rustic charm and modern amenities.
+On our cultural tours or walking holidays in Bhutan you’ll be staying in good standard tourist hotels with rustic charm and modern amenities.
 If you fancy travelling in style there are now several premium quality hotels in Bhutan that offer real indulgence and the highest standards of service and facilities – we can include some of these hotels on a tailor made holiday.

-What are the main cultural attractions?
+What are the key cultural attractions?

-Taktsang Monastery
+Taktsang Monastery - the Tiger's Nest

 The capital of Bhutan, Thimphu, has many attractions to entertain and inform tourists, including the Tashichhodzong (the main government buildings), the Textile Museum, the late King's Memorial Chorten and the School of Painting to name but a few.
 There is also a fascinating riverside market full of local produce where you can pick up a great souvenir.
 On the high road between Thimphu and Punakha is one of Bhutan’s most scenic viewpoints, the Dochu La Pass.
 Marked by 108 memorial chortens, the 10,000ft high pass offers a stunning 360 degree panoramic view of the Himalayan mountain range including Gangkar Punsum – Bhutan’s highest peak at 7,550m/24,770ft.
+The Chele La Pass between Paro and Haa offers similarly stunning views on a clear day.

 What’s the food like?